 This is very interesting.
 She is so concerned, and obviously angry, at a random person inquiring her thinness, her size zero appearance and influence on followers, her health and well-being, that her defense is to attack, block and delete.
 What if other followers think the same?
 What if someone else questions?

 Not only that, she even had her boyfriend, Scott Schuman block me too.
 Someone I rave to my fashion students about because of his professional background, being the first fashion blogger ever and for his creative contribution under his pseudonym The Sartorialist.
 Should I rave about him no longer?
 Is he pro size zero?

 What did Jenny M Walton teach me about size zero?
 And what does this mean in the context of size zero in the fashion industry?
 Questioning health, weight and the visual communication of it makes one a “Persona non grata” in our industry today.
 Forbidden to ask, not allowed to question.
 Critical discourse is deleted.
 We are still along way away of eradicating it and the ones who promote it are unable to have an open and healthy discussion about it let alone acknowledge that it is indeed, the elephant in the room.
 (Albeit a very malnourished one.)

 Finally, what about freedom of speech?
 What about voicing your concern or opinion?
 As blogging becomes another name for professional advertising and paid content, is the opinion the last thing you’d want?

 I still wish to address unhealthy body imagery that is sent out to thousands.
-I still wish to point out that we need to combat this in this industry.
+I still wish to point out that we need to combat such issues in this industry.
 I still hope, that you are healthy and happy, whatever your body is.